absceptual/unity-dumper/README.md

 # Memity!
 An internal dumper for eliminating the need for offsets in games using the Il2cpp backend or optionally dumping offsets to be used in an external cheat.
+No need to tinker with Unity metadata files, everything is processed at runtime.

 # How do I use it?